-Wisconsin DOA provides payments on behalf of needy families to utility companies and other energy suppliers, reconnection services, crisis intervention services (e.g. furnace replacements), and weatherization services.
-TANF and TANF MOE funds are used for families with children and income at or below two hundred twenty-five (225) percent of the FPL.
+DOA administers the federal Low-Income Home Energy Assistance (LIHEAP) and state funds that assist needy families (those under 60% of the State Median Income adjusted for family size) with utility and energy bills, reconnection services, crisis intervention services (e.g. furnace replacements), and weatherization services.
+TANF and TANF MOE funds are used only for families with children.

-Intensive In-Home Safety Services
+In-Home Safety Services

-DCF administers child welfare services in Milwaukee County through the Bureau of Milwaukee Child Welfare (BMCW) which contracts with local service agencies to provide in-home safety services to children and families.
-The BMCW's goal is to keep families intact whenever possible by employing strategies and services that control for child safety, stabilize the family, and assist the family in developing community linkages and supports.
-Families receive services for the families' specific situation as determined by an assessment social worker and an intensive inhome safety services manager.
-Due to the importance and nature of this program, there are no financial eligibility requirements for a family to receive these services under TANF.
+DCF administers child welfare services in Milwaukee County through the Division of Milwaukee Child Protective Services (DCPS).
+This was the former Bureau of Milwaukee Child Welfare (BMCW), which was elevated to the division level effective October 4, 2015.
+DCPS contracts with local service agencies to provide in-home safety services to children and families.
+DCPS's goal is to keep families intact whenever possible by employing strategies and services that control for child safety, stabilize the family, and assist the family in developing community linkages and supports.
+Families receive services for the family's specific situation as determined by an assessment social worker and an intensive in-home safety services manager.
+There are no financial eligibility requirements for a family to receive these services.
 Therefore Wisconsin uses one hundred (100) percent TANF funds for this program (per federal requirements relating to services for TANF purposes three and four).
+In 2011 Wisconsin entered into a Child Welfare Program Improvement Plan in which it committed to promoting the use of in-home safety services outside Milwaukee County to reduce the need for out-of-home placements.
+Wisconsin took applications from interested counties and consortia of counties and currently has contracts serving the following counties: Rock, Green, Jefferson, La Crosse, Vernon, Monroe, Jackson, Clark, Dodge, Sauk, Adams, Waushara, Marquette, Green Lake, Waukesha, and Kenosha.